Use data transfer tools for Azure Stack storage

-Azure Stack requires Azure CLI version 2.0.
+Azure Stack requires Azure CLI version 2.0 or later.
 For more information about installing and configuring Azure CLI with Azure Stack, see Install and configure Azure Stack CLI.
-For more information about how to use the Azure CLI 2.0 to perform several tasks working with resources in your Azure Stack Storage account, see Using the Azure CLI2.0 with Azure Storage
+For more information about how to use the Azure CLI to perform several tasks working with resources in your Azure Stack storage account, see Using the Azure CLI with Azure storage

 Azure CLI sample script for Azure Stack